LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 A lipase test may be ordered when a person has symptoms of acute pancreatitis or another pancreatic disorder, such as:

-It may also be ordered at intervals when a health practitioner wants to monitor someone with a pancreatic condition to evaluate the effectiveness of treatment and to determine whether the lipase levels are increasing or decreasing over time.
+It may also be ordered at intervals when a healthcare practitioner wants to monitor someone with a pancreatic condition to evaluate the effectiveness of treatment and to determine whether the lipase levels are increasing or decreasing over time.

 A high lipase level in the blood may indicate the presence of a condition affecting the pancreas.

 A low level of lipase in the blood may indicate permanent damage to the lipase-producing cells in the pancreas.
-This can occur in chronic diseases that affect the pancreas such as cystic fibrosis.
+This can occur in chronic diseases that affect the pancreas, such as cystic fibrosis.